 So, the first week we do the word splash, then I read The Story of Ferdinand from the doc cam while students have their own copies.
 As you may remember, Ferdinand has his “favorite spot” in the story.
 At that point, I provide students with this sentence starter: “My favorite spot is ____________________________ because _________________________.”
-They create posters and share with the class.
+They create posters and share with the class (and create narrated videos).
 Every six pages or so we stop, students are paired-off, given small whiteboards and markers, and they take turns reading the story to each other while the other writes the words down on the board (if necessary, students can “cheat” by looking at the book).
 The “reader” checks the accuracy of the “writer.”

 Afterwards, we complete a story map.
 The most difficult part of that process is helping students understand “theme” and, to a lesser extent, protagonist/antagonist.
 So, after the story map is done, students create a poster identifying three of their favorite movies or stories and identify the theme and the protagonists and antagonists.

 Next, we read Teacher From The Black Lagoon using a similar process, without the “favorite spot” activity.
 Then we create a Story Map, without following-up with the theme poster.